wpgodspeed/wp-godspeed/readme.txt

 It includes 5GB of transfer free every month, and upgrade plans start at $12 for 25GB.

 The plugin intentionally does not mess with CSS or JS files, so there's very little risk for breaking your site.

+*Important: while this CDN plugin has been tested thoroughly, if something isn't working for you, don't give it a poor rating.
+Instead, [please file an issue on Github](https://github.com/wpgodspeed/wp-godspeed/issues) and we'll fix any issues for you immediately.
+Thank you!*

 == Installation ==